open-edge-platform/orch-metadata-broker/README2.md

 ```shell
 curl -X DELETE http://localhost:9988/metadata.orchestrator.apis/v1/project/$PRJ
 ```
 > Note: This will only delete the project from the Metadata Broker service's file storage.
-The actual project will still exist in the EMF system.
+The actual project will still exist in the [Edge Management Framework](https://github.com/open-edge-platform/edge-manageability-framework?tab=readme-ov-file) system.

 ## Contribute